COVID-19 Assessment Centre

 What You Need to Know

-The Assessment Centre is open from Monday to Saturday.
+The Assessment Centre is open daily for pre-booked appointments.

 The Centre is being operated by physicians and staff from Almonte General Hospital, Carleton Place & District Memorial Hospital and Lanark County Paramedic Service, in partnership with the Leeds, Grenville & Lanark District Health Unit (LGLDHU).
 This Centre is exclusively for the purpose of COVID-19 assessments.